Get

 Signs of Food Allergies in Dogs

-Corn may not be one of the prime suspects for food allergies in dogs, but if you suspect your dog may be suffering from food allergies, you need to contact your veterinarian right away for proper testing.
+Corn may not be one of the prime suspects for food allergies in dogs, but if you suspect your dog may be suffering from food allergies, you need to contact a veterinarian right away for proper testing.
 Once the allergen has been identified, the staff will work with you on coming up with an ideal meal plan suitable for your dog.
 Here’s a list of the most common signs associated with food allergies.

 1. Itchy Skin